 During the horrible and bitter days of working at Radio Shack, I stole a small tape recorder.
 (It was a return that had a scratch but was good enough to restock.)
 I took out the play head and turned it upside down.

-I put in the Promise Keeper’s tape.
-Whenever the phrase, “Stand in the gap, a sacred assembly of men,” was played backwards, it came out as, “An unveiled mess, oh what a mess.”
+I slapped in the Promise Keeper’s tape.
+Whenever they said, “Stand in the gap, a sacred assembly of men,” it came out as, “An unveiled mess, oh what a mess.”
 No shit.
-Clear and distinct.
+Clear as a bell.
 I swear.
 The only thing I heard on the rest of the tape was what sounded like a black preacher saying, “No one knew her name, law.”